Victims Win Record Pennsylvania Wrongful Death Truck Accident Settlement

 The victim of a truck accident has the option to file a personal injury accident lawsuit to recover compensation for any injuries.
 If a person is fatally injured in a truck accident in Pennsylvania, the surviving family members may file a wrongful death lawsuit.

-A wrongful death lawsuit is similar to a personal injury lawsuit in that it seeks compensate for injuries.
+A wrongful death lawsuit is similar to a personal injury lawsuit in that it seeks compensation for injuries.
 However, because the victim is no longer here to file the lawsuit, the law allows surviving family members to file on behalf of the deceased to recover compensation.

 Who May File a Pennsylvania Wrongful Death Lawsuit?